What Is a Mission Statement?

-The mission statement definition itself is often the result of group consensus efforts; writing a mission statement is viewed as a valuable team building exercise.
+The mission statement definition itself is often the result of group consensus effort, and writing a mission statement is viewed as a valuable team-building exercise.

 The difference between a mission statement and a vision statement is that a mission statement focuses on a company’s present state while a vision statement focuses on a company’s future.

 Think of it this way; a mission statement answers the question "Who are we?" and the vision statement answers the question "Where are we going?"

 Properly crafted, a mission statement can lend a strategic focus to an organization and motivate employees to work together toward a common goal.
 Unfortunately, mission statements often consist of the latest buzzwords or business jargon and have unrealistic or unattainable goals, all of which can negatively affect employee morale.
 That's why mission statements are frequently the target of business comic strips such as Dilbert.

 Having a coherent, realistic mission statement is fundamental to engaging your employees and fulfilling your corporate goals.
 Ways to achieve this include:

 - Gathering employee input when crafting the mission statement

 - Explicitly recognizing the talents and contributions of employees in the mission statement (see the Royal Canadian Mint example below)